 Mozilla Labs announced Geode, which will be added to a future version of Firefox.
 Currently it is available as an add-on.
 Geode allows a website to request your location.
 You can then optionally choose to send your exact location, neighborhood, or city to the requesting site.

 I have been waiting for this to come out, especially after Aza Raskin’s conceptual post.
 The interface is intuitive (although I preferred Aza’s somewhat more graphical version).

 Why would you need this?
-Mozilla gives the same old example of finding a restaurant near your location by ‘pulling out you laptop’.
-I don’t think people ‘pull’ out their laptops that easily (that’s up the the iPhones and BlackBerrys) but I can see the movie theatre showing the schedule for the nearest complex at the top of the list or Google giving a higher score to search results nearby.
+Mozilla gives the same old example of finding a restaurant near your location by ‘pulling out your laptop’.
+I don’t think people ‘pull’ out their laptops that easily (that’s up the iPhones and BlackBerrys), but I can see the movie theatre showing the schedule for the nearest complex at the top of the list or Google giving a higher score to search results nearby.
 I suppose we’ll even see location aware ads with the promotions of the closest supermarket.